RUNBGD/RUNBGD/src/pages/post/najlepši-pogledi-beograda-the-most-beautiful-views-of-belgrade.md

 Zavirila sam na najlepše krovove našeg grada, negde krišom, negde uz lepu reč.
 Na jedno mesto me je odvela posebna osoba, a sada ću i ja vas.

-> The Crown taught us a lot, we will all agree, but it also made us want to be foreigners in our own city.
+> The Corona taught us a lot, we will all agree, but it also made us want to be foreigners in our own city.
 >
 > How much do you not know about Belgrade?
 >